adriano-di-giovanni/node-mysqlpm/README.md

 ## Alpha

 This library is in alpha.
-It works but it's not tested extensively.
+It works but **it hasn't been tested extensively**.
+Successful tests run on Mac OSX, Ubuntu/Debian using MySQL 5.6.x.

 ## Installation